 - Approximately 1 yard of fabric, depending on size

 - 2 yards of 1/2″ wide double fold bias tape (see how to make your own here)

 - Optional: a bodkin for pulling the elastic (affiliate link)

 This free pattern is in my size 34″ bust/ 36″ hips.
-If your bust/hips are bigger, you’ll have to resize, which I explain in the video tutorial.
+If your bust/hips are bigger, then you’ll need to resize, which I explain in the video tutorial.
 Or check this post for written instructions to make patterns bigger or smaller.